vijayraavi/ToolmakingSlides/PITCHME.md

 #HSLIDE
 ## CHAPTER 5:
 ## EMITTING OBJECTS AS OUTPUT
 Object-based output is the key to how PowerShell works.
+We've used Select-Object up until now, but we'll switch to a custom output object.

 #VSLIDE
 ### Assembling the Information
+Creating what will become the output object's properties.

 #VSLIDE
 ### Constructing and Emitting Output
+Creating and outputting the object.

 #VSLIDE
 ### A Quick Test
+Let's see how it works.

 #VSLIDE
 ### Your Turn